LLNL/RAJA/docs/sphinx/user_guide/tutorial/teams_basic.rst

 Kernel execution on either the host or device is driven by the first argument of the method which takes a ``RAJA::expt::ExecPlace`` enum type, either ``HOST`` or ``DEVICE``.
-Similar to thread, and block programming models, RAJA teams carries out computation in a predefined compute grid made up of threads which are then grouped into teams.
+Similar to thread, and block programming models, RAJA Teams carries out computation in a predefined compute grid made up of threads which are then grouped into teams.
 The execution space is then enclosed by a host/device lambda which takes a ``RAJA::expt::LaunchContext`` object.
 The ``RAJA::expt::LaunchContext``